Non-Title V Operating Permits

 Regional Tribal Air Information

 The Federal Air Rules for Reservations establishes a Non-Title V Operating Permit program for sources located on Indian Reservations in Idaho, Oregon and Washington.
 This rule allows owners and operators of air pollution sources to apply for a permit that sets federally-enforceable limits on the source's emissions (or potential emissions), and to maintain the source’s minor operating permit status.
 Operating permits with these types of conditions are often referred to as synthetic minor permits.
-Read more: FARR Rule for Non-Title V Operating Permits Fact Sheet (PDF) (2pp.
-33K)
+Read more: FARR Rule for Non-Title V Operating Permits Fact Sheet (PDF) (2 pp, 33K).
+You can also see a list of current Non-Title V Air Operating Permits in Region 10.

 Who is eligible for a permit?